rossrobino/domco/apps/docs/src/server/content/deploy.md

 ## Manual deployment

-If you are not using an [adapter](#adapters), you can import `default.fetch` from the `func.js` module and configure your func to use in another environment.
+If you are not using an [adapter](#adapters), you can import `default.fetch` from the `app.js` module and configure your application to use in another environment.

 The `dist/client/` directory holds client assets.
 JS and CSS assets with hashed file names will be output to `dist/client/_immutable/`, you can serve this path with immutable cache headers.
 Other assets like prerendered HTML files are processed and included in `dist/client/` directly.